JuhiJadhav/Group12_BigDataProject/README.md

 ## Business Problem or Opportunity
 - Create cheaper energy sources due to a diversified industry.
 - Identify the best locations for new Wind turbines.
+- Predict the effectiveness of new wind turbine initiatives.
-- Create oppunitities for small scale wind opportunities for entrepreneurs in order to fuel the local area.
+- Create opportunities for small scale wind opportunities for entrepreneurs in order to fuel the local area.

 ## Domain Knowledge
 ### Importance of Renewable Energy